helium/HIP/0072-secure-concentrators.md

 Manufacturers will be required to stake $10 USD worth of HNT (as determined by HNT price oracle using the trailing 30-day average from the time of the staking transaction) for each Secure Concentrator they produce.
 The staking period is fixed at three years.
-Like normal HNT staking operations, the HNT is converted to veHNT and automatically 100% delegated to the IoT subDAO.
+The HNT is converted to veHNT and automatically 100% delegated to the IoT subDAO.
+Any earning generated as a result of staking activity is transferred to the Manufacturer wallet as per usual.
 If a Manufacturer is found to have violated any of the terms of the Helium Foundation Ethics document (as determined by the Helium Tribunal Process), their staking balance can be partially or fully Burned.
 The "Burned" action is defined as converting the offending Manufacturer's stake balance into HNT and then removing the resulting HNT from circulation permanently.

 Onboarding is fully automatic processes performed by interacting with a Solana Smart Contract.
 A Manufacturer will create an Oboarding transaction containing the new Secure Concentrator Hardware